Transformation and shifts in production landscapes for livelihood improvements in the Sahel: building a partnership in

 The agro-ecosystems of the semi-arid West Africa region provide the livelihoods for some of the most poor and vulnerable people in the world.

-Within this low-productivity area 'islands' of successful land management have shown that there are untapped opportunities to upgrade the livelihoods of people in these environnments and out-scale these farming systems.
-However, little is understood at present about how such improvements in the farming system productivity will effect on- and off-farm ecosystem resources.
+Within this low-productivity area, 'islands' of successful land management have shown that there are untapped opportunities to improve the livelihoods of people in these environments and 'scale up' these farming systems.
+However, little is understood at present about how such improvements in the farming system productivity will affect on- and off-farm ecosystem services and goods.

 The project's activities within the initial 12-month period were: